-- $\swarrow$ The rate of biomass production is called productivity.
-It is expressed in terms of (gm- - $^{2}$ )yr-1 or (k cal m-2) yr to compare the productivity of different ecosystems. - (i) Coral reefs, tropical rain forests, sugarcane fields are most productive. - (ii) Deserts and deep sea ecosystems are least productive. - & Ecosystem productivity is maintained by the flow of energy derived from the sun. - & Energy trapped by plants varies from ecosystem to ecosystem. - Z Table below shows energy absorption at different levels:
+- The rate of biomass production is called productivity.
+It is expressed in terms of (gm-2)yr-1 or (k cal m-2) yr1 to compare the productivity of different ecosystems. - (i) Coral reefs, tropical rain forests, sugarcane fields are most productive. - (ii) Deserts and deep sea ecosystems are least productive. - Ecosystem productivity is maintained by the flow of energy derived from the sun. - Z Table below shows energy absorption at different levels: